carblue/acos5/README.md

 The location of opensc.conf on Linux: /etc/opensc/opensc.conf.
 The location of opensc.conf on Windows: C:\Program Files\OpenSC Project\OpenSC\opensc.conf.
 Since recently, OpenSC installs a very short opensc.conf.
 The long version (that I'm using and referring to here) is in github's/tarball's etc/opensc.conf.example.in
-......... just denotes, there is other opensc.conf content before this line
+......... just denotes, there is/might be other opensc.conf content before this line
 Content within ... (excluded) must be adapted (/something/like/path/to/acos5/target/releaseORdebug/) and added, otherwise there will be no support for ACOS5.
 The line "card_drivers = acos5_external, npa, internal;" is just an example from OpenSC version 0.17.0 opensc.conf: It means: Just prepend
 acos5_external,
 to the list of drivers specified by default and remove a leading comment character # in this line, if there is any.
 When using ACOS5 V2.00, it's also required for any OpenSC release version <= 0.19.0, to bypass the almost non-functional 'acos5' internal driver somehow, thus a painless start is by using
-    card_drivers = acos5_external, default;
+    card_drivers = acos5_external, default;  # this excludes all internal drivers, and the default driver does just nothing, so it would fail in a determined way as last resort, if driver acos5_external doesn't match

 The 3 lines starting with
 card_atr 3b:9e:96:80:01:41:05:
 and ending with }
 are required only for the EVO card/USB token for the time being (effectively that excludes the extended APDU mode that is possible only since the "EVO" card's hardware version (as alternative)).
-You need to adapt the exact ATR content to what this invocation reports for Your card:
-opensc-tool --atr

 ```
 app default {